LTM's extensive organic gardens feature fruit trees, vegetables, culinary and medicinal herbs, grapes, and berries.

 If you turn your back as your chia matures, and you find it is really too late to pick your flower heads without losing too many seeds, there's a more effective way of collecting the seeds than thrashing the plant.

+- Shake the heads into a bag.
 Simply hold a bag underneath and shake one flower head at a time.
 This will be a slow and arduous process if you are growing a lot of chia plants, but the seeds will fall freely.

+- Cut the heads off into a bag.
 If your seed heads are very dry and the seed is difficult to catch, try cutting the whole head off with scissors.
 The falling seeds will land in the bag.
 When you get back to your kitchen, separating the remaining seeds may be as simple as shaking, instead of rolling, the individual seed heads.

+- Wait for most of the petals to fall off.
 In my experience, the simplest, easiest, and most effective way to harvest your chia is to wait for most of the flowers to fall and pick when there are only a small number of petals remaining.
 Nature will help the seeds dry and become firm if you allow plenty of fresh air to circulate around your plants.

 Growing more chia is easy.
 Toss some of your harvested chia seeds in your garden in the spring and enjoy the benefits of homegrown organic chia for years.